Hungry Hogtown St. Lawrence Market & Old Town Food & History Tour

 St. Lawrence Market

 National Geographic Traveller Magazine declared this the "best market in the world" several years ago and it's a must-visit for everyone exploring Old Town Toronto.
 Closed on Mondays (and civic holidays) this is a place you should schedule some time to visit more thoroughly after your guide gives you an overview of its history and significance to not only the early Town of York, but the modern Toronto that town became.
-Not only a popular tourist attraction, the St Lawrence Market draws locals in search of specialty and locally-produced items like gourmet mustards, Ontario wines and cheeses, and the famous peameal bacon sandwich. if you worked up an appetite on this tour, and the market is open, you should do your stomach a favour and take your guide's advice on what to seek out here!
+Not only a popular tourist attraction, the St Lawrence Market draws locals in search of specialty and locally-produced items like gourmet mustards, Ontario wines and cheeses, and the famous peameal bacon sandwich.
+If you worked up an appetite on your walk because the food and drink offered at the St Lawrence market is the big finale.
+Taste a peameal bacon sandwich, a butter tart, a famous soft drink invented just blocks away, and more!

 Additional info